StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static void UI.Image(Sprite image, Vec2 size)` — Adds an image to the UI!
   - `image` — A valid sprite.
   - `size` — Size in Hierarchy local meters.
 If one of the components is 0, it'll be automatically determined from the other component and the image's aspect ratio.
 - `static bool UI.Input(string id, String& value, Vec2 size, TextContext type)` — This is an input field where users can input text to the app!
 Selecting it will spawn a virtual keyboard, or act as the keyboard focus.
 Hitting escape or enter, or focusing another UI element will remove focus from this Input.
+Shift+Enter adds a newline instead, and tab adds a tab.
   - `id` — An id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The string that will store the Input's content in.
   - `size` — Size of the Input in Hierarchy local meters.
 Zero axes will auto-size.
   - `type` — What category of text this Input represents.
 This may affect what kind of soft keyboard will be displayed, if one is shown to the user.
   - returns — Returns true every time the contents of 'value' change.
   - Example: see `UI.Input` in StereoKit-docs-reference.md
 - `static bool UI.InputAt(string id, String& value, Vec3 topLeftCorner, Vec2 size, TextContext type)` — This is an input field where users can input text to the app!
 Selecting it will spawn a virtual keyboard, or act as the keyboard focus.
 Hitting escape or enter, or focusing another UI element will remove focus from this Input.
+Shift+Enter adds a newline instead, and tab adds a tab.
   - `id` — An id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The string that will store the Input's content in.
   - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.